 Colonel Jon Belmar, Chief of Police

 The Office of the Chief of Police is responsible for the planning, efficient administration and operation of the Police Department under the authority of the Board of Police Commissioners.
 The Office of the Chief of Police is commanded by the Chief, Colonel Jon Belmar and the Deputy Chief, Lt.
-Colonel Ken Cox.
-The Office of the Chief is directly responsible for the Public Information Office, Intelligence Unit, Executive Protection Detail, Municipal Services and Contracting, Crime Analysis Unit and Fusion Center in addition to their normal departmental administrative duties.
+Colonel Ken Gregory.
+The Office of the Chief is directly responsible for the Public Information Office, Intelligence Unit, Executive Protection Detail, Municipal Services and Contracting, Bureau of Research and Analysis and Fusion Center in addition to their normal departmental administrative duties.

 Media Relations & Public Information

 The primary responsibility of the Public Information staff is to distribute information reflecting the activities and perform and of the Department to the public by way of print, broadcast and electronic media.
 The Social Media Coordinator utilizes various social media venues to interact with the community and promote department information.
 The office is also responsible for the department's website, press releases and newsletters.

 Bureau of Professional Standards

 Please rest assured that all complaints are thoroughly investigated by the Bureau and that appropriate action will be taken.
 Compliments are sent to the Chief of Police's office so that the employee and his or her supervisor can be made aware of the commendation.